hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

 .. thumbnail:: ../../../img/graphql/manual/schema/validation-author-isactive.png
    :alt: validation using permissions: author should be active

-Similar to previous example, if we try to insert an article for an author for whom ``is_active = false``, we will receive a ``permission-error`` response.
+Similar to the previous example, if we try to insert an article for an author for whom ``is_active = false``, we will receive a ``permission-error`` response.

 .. note::